yolken/yolken-blog/site/_posts/2021-04-06-senior-engineer-plateau.md

 #### Productivity alone is not sufficient

-I consider my productivity to be my greatest strength as an engineer.
-I just like getting stuff done, writing code, fixing bugs, etc. and care less about all of the overhead around planning, meeting with users, navigating around bureaucracy, and so forth.
+I consider my productivity to be one of my greatest strengths as an engineer.
+I just like getting stuff done, writing code, fixing bugs, etc. and care less about all of the overhead around promoting my projects, meeting with users, navigating around bureaucracy, and so forth.

 At both Airbnb and Stripe, I felt that I was super productive from a code generation standpoint, but when it came time to do calibration and make promotion decisions, it didn't really matter that much.
 The evaluators were looking for more general impact, and productivity was just one among many other data points.

-Personally, I found that frustrating not only because it didn't reward my strengths but also because it seems like code *should be* the primary criterion for evaluating software engineers.
+Personally, I found that frustrating not only because it didn't align optimally with my strengths but also because it seems like code *should be* the primary criterion for evaluating software engineers.
 Software engineers are hired to write software just as doctors are hired to treat patients and artists are hired to make art.
 If I'm comparing two engineers or two doctors or two artists and one produces twice as much output as the other at equivalent quality, I feel like the more productive one should be at a level that pays twice as much.
 But, alas, that's not how the world works, whether in software or in other professions.

 #### Breadth over depth